sndrsmnk/ng-rddmarc/README.md

 ## Database schema:
-It is always safer to use './ng-rddmarc -s' to obtain the most up-to-date SQL-schema.
+It is always safer to use <code>ng-rddmarc -s</code> to obtain the most up-to-date SQL-schema.

 ```mysql
 CREATE TABLE report (